robotAstray/quantum-runner/README.md

 - **Resource Management**:  [what can we say here?]

-- **Collapse Sites**: This is a special location in the Tunnel Bounce universe.
-When the runner gets there all the other runners are lost.
-Therefore the player should try to control the runner with the most resources and coins so that the runner reaches the collapsed site first.
+- **Collapse Sites**: Collapse Sites are special locations that disrupt the quantum superpositions.
+When a single runner reaches this site, all other runners vanish, taking with them the coins and resources they've gathered.
+Keep an eye out for Collapse Sites and aim to send your most prosperous runner to maximize your gains!

 - **Tunnel Bounce Universe**: The Tunnel Bounce world conceptually looks like a cylinder, where distinct lanes are regions.
 You can pick up keys to change lane.